 No matter how motivated or talented you are as an entrepreneur, there’s no way you can handle every aspect of running a business yourself.
 Even if you happen to manage all of your daily operations, chances are you’ll need to rely on specialists, contractors, or suppliers to keep everything running smoothly.

 So, before you launch your new company, make sure you have the right people on your side.
-High-quality workers, vendors, and contractors can make all the difference, so take the time to vet and curate a list of top talent.
+High-quality workers, vendors, and contractors can make all the difference, so take the time to vet and curate a list of top talent when hiring employees.

 Compliance with Kansas payroll laws